Great-Trading-eXperience/gtxpresso-open-intents/README.md

 - **Arbitrum Orbit + Espresso** for **high-speed execution & reduced costs**.
 - Built specifically for **cross-chain liquidity aggregation**.

+How WETH to WBTC Swap Works in GTXpresso

+1. Open Intent Creation (User Action)
+   The user initiates an open intent to swap WETH → WBTC on the parent chain (e.g., Ethereum).

+The intent is signed and sent via the Open Intents Framework (OIF).

+2. Intent Transmission to GTXpresso
+   Hyperlane relays the signed swap intent from the parent chain to GTXpresso.

+The OIF Router on GTXpresso validates the intent and begins processing.

+3. Order Matching & Execution
+   GTXpresso checks its CLOB order book for a direct WETH/WBTC market order.

+If a WETH/WBTC market order exists, it directly executes the trade.

+If no direct match is found, GTXpresso applies routing:

+First, sell WETH for USDC (Market Order 1).

+Then, use the acquired USDC to buy WBTC (Market Order 2).

+GTXpresso executes these orders in sequence using its CLOB liquidity to ensure the most efficient execution.

+4. Asset Bridging Back to Parent Chain
+   After the trade is executed, the purchased WBTC is sent to the user via Hyperlane Bridge.

+The user receives WBTC on the parent chain (e.g., Ethereum).

+Key Benefits
+Low Latency: Near-instant execution of trades within GTXpresso.

+Optimized Routing: If no direct market exists, GTXpresso routes the trade through USDC for optimal execution (WETH → USDC → WBTC).

+Cross-Chain Settlement: The user only interacts with the parent chain, while execution takes place within the high-performance GTXpresso rollup.

 ## 📌 Deployments

 ### 1️⃣ Rollup Deployment